Popmotion/popmotion/packages/react-native-pose/docs/learn/get-started.md

 React Native Pose is a declarative motion system for React Native's Animated library.

+It aims to bring the simplicity of CSS transitions to React Native animations.

 Some key features:

-- **Automatic animations:** By default, transition animations are automatically generated based on the properties being animated.
+- **Automatic animations:** By default, animations are automatically generated based on the properties being changed.
-- **Children binding:** Pose changes are propagated throughout children via context, allowing complex animations throughout components via a single prop change.
+- **Children:** Pose changes are propagated throughout posed components via context.
+This allows simple animation orchestration across components without messy imperative logic or delicate prop chains.
 - **Units:** Handles unit animations without having to manually `interpolate`.
 Introduces CSS `vw` and `vh` units to React Native.
 - **Easy dragging:** Making a component draggable is as simple as `draggable: true`.

-In the following tutorials we'll take a look at each of React Native Pose's features, starting with a very simple `opacity` animation.
+In the following tutorials we'll take a look at each of React Native Pose's features, starting with a very simple animation.

 ## Setup